 As for the VAE, the architecture of the CNN depends on the size of the input.
-Then, there is one architecture per input size: down-sampled images and high-resolution images
+Then there is one architecture per input size: down-sampled images and high-resolution images (see Fig. 8).

-(see Appendix.
-E.4).
 Moreover, two different paradigms are used to choose the architecture.
-First, we reuse the same architecture as in [103].
-This architecture was obtained by optimizing manually the networks on the ADNI data set for the same task (AD vs CN).
-A slight adaption is done for the down-sampled images, which consists in resizing the number of nodes in the fully-connected layers to keep the same ratio between the input and output feature maps in all layers.
+First, we reuse the same architecture as in [101].
+This architecture is obtained by optimizing manually the networks on the ADNI data set for the same task (AD vs CN).
+A slight adaption is done for the downsampled images, which consists in resizing the number of nodes in the fully-connected layers to keep the same ratio between the input and output feature maps in all layers.
 We denote these architectures as baseline.
-Secondly, we launch a random search [119] that allows exploring different hyperperameter values.
+Secondly, we launch a random search [117] that allows exploring different hyperperameter values.
 The hyperparameters explored for the architecture are the number of convolutional blocks, of filters in the first layer and of convolutional layers in a block, the number of fully-connected layers and the dropout rate.
 Other hyperparameters such as the learning rate and the weight decay are also part of the search.
-100 different random architectures are trained on the 5fold cross-validation done on train-full.
+100 different random architectures are trained on the 5-fold crossvalidation done on train-full.
 For each input, we choose the architecture that obtained the best mean balanced accuracy across the validation sets of the cross-validation.
 We denote these architectures as optimized.